zuozuo/UI-TARS-desktop/README.md

 <img src="./images/settings_model.png" width="500px" />

-If you use Ollama, you can use the following command to start the server:
+If you use Ollama, you can use the following settings to start the server:

 ```yaml
 VLM Provider: ollama